gdlc/BGLR-R/README.md

 is implemented in the [MTM](http://quantgen.github.io/MTM/vignette.html) package.
 In this implementation is possible to include regression on markers directly assigning Spike-slab or Gaussian priors to the regression coefficients and fixed effects can be different for all the traits.
 We also have improved the sampling routines to speed up computations.
+Next we include some examples.

+- [1.
+Random effect model with unstructured covariance matrices]
+- [2.
+Diagonal residual covariance matrix]
+- [3.
+Factor analysis]
+- [4.
+Recursive models]
+- [5.
+Mixed effects model]
+- [6.
+Ridge Regression]
+- [7.
+Spike Slab]
+- [8.
+Ridge Regression + Additive relationship matrix]